smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

 using namespace std; //BAD PRACTICE!!!!!!!!!!!!!!!!

 //---------------Basic Classes-------------------//

-class BasicClass { //basic class named BasicClass public://access specifier: anything outside the class can access the attributes of the class
+class BasicClass {

+//basic class named BasicClass

+public:      //access specifier: anything outside the class can access the attributes of the class

     //Class Attributes